SushiMan-o3/Portfolio/README.md

-# Portfolio
+# Tutoring Inc
 Currently being worked on.

-Portfolio website made using Particle JS, bootstrap, react and basic HTML and CSS.
+Tutoring website made for a tutoring business using Particle JS, bootstrap, and basic HTML and CSS.